We've Won Over £90 Million For Our Clients

 Road Traffic Accident

 Each road user has a responsibility to ensure they take all reasonable steps to prevent others using the road from experiencing harm.
-In the UK, every road users’ duty of care is outlined in The Highway Code.
+To comply with this duty of care, everyone using the roads should adhere to the Highway Code and Road Traffic Act 1988.

 However, in some cases, there is a failure to uphold this duty.
 For example, you could hit your head in a car accident or cycling accident as the result of another road user’s negligence.